 Unfortunately, Long Branch also has some fairly rough spots—a holdover from the days when this area was deemed fairly run-down.
 While violent crimes clock in at only 453 per 100,000, property crimes are common enough.

 Although there are some extremely dangerous cities in NJ, there are also plenty of safe places to live in the state.
 New Jersey is actually one of the safest states in the US.
 Even though these cities may struggle with crime, the state’s overall crime rate is one of the lowest in the country.
-So, rest assured that your choice to live here is a good one.
-As long as you choose the right location, you’re good to go.
+So, rest assured that your choice to live here is a good one as long as you know which places to avoid in NJ.